zytedata/python-zyte-api/docs/use/api.rst

 All retries are done with an exponential backoff algorithm.

+If some :ref:`unsuccessful responses <zyte-api-unsuccessful-responses>` exceed maximum retries with the default retry policy, try using :data:`~zyte_api.conservative_retrying` instead.
+Alternatively, the reference documentation of :class:`~zyte_api.RetryFactory` and :class:`~zyte_api.ConvervativeRetryFactory` features some examples of custom retry policies, and you can always build your own :class:`~tenacity.AsyncRetrying` object from scratch.

-To customize the retry policy, create your own :class:`~tenacity.AsyncRetrying` object, e.g. using a custom subclass of :data:`~zyte_api.RetryFactory`, and pass it when creating your client object:
+To use a custom retry policy, pass it when creating your client object:

 .. code-block:: python

-    client = ZyteAPI(retrying=custom_retry_policy)
+    client = ZyteAPI(retrying=custom_retrying)

 When retries are exceeded for a given request, an exception is raised.
 Except for the :meth:`~ZyteAPI.iter` method of the :ref:`sync API <sync>`, which